Afro-Salvadorans: Progress and miscegenation increased the Afro-Salvadoran population

-Although little is known about Afro-descendants of El Salvador (and Guatemala) working in the agricultural sector, several sources in the last third of the sixteenth century identified Afro-Salvadoran farming communities in the area surrounding the city of Sonsonante.
-Free people of African descent and slaves also worked on the production of indigo in the Pacific coast of Guatemala, and especially of El Salvador, eventually hosting over 200 indigo mills.
+Although little is known about Afro-descendants of El Salvador (and Guatemala) working in the agricultural sector, several sources in the last third of the sixteenth century identified Afro-Salvadoran farming communities in the area surrounding the city of Sonsonate.
+Free people of African descent and slaves also worked on the production of indigo on the Pacific coast of Guatemala, and especially of El Salvador, eventually hosting over 200 indigo mills.
 People of African descent tended to work in the mills, usually supervising the Xiquilite (indigo) harvest.
 This process only lasted one to two months a year, making it unprofitable to maintain a permanent workforce where there were only enslaved workers to produce indigo.
 Some mill owners bought more slaves, some of which were needed to produce indigo, while others were used for other activities, such as tending to livestock.

 The Afro-descendants eventually began to mix with the general population, transitioning from a purely African population to the mulatto and zambo populations.
 African men readily chose Amerindian women, so their children would be free.
 Laws were later passed banning the miscegenation of the African and Amerindian populations for this reason.

 Many mulattoes became landowners and enjoyed privileges by being estate owners, often to the detriment of the natives.
 Several places were populated with mulatto families as they settled in prosperous neighborhoods, like the neighborhood of Angel in La Trinidad of Sonsonate, and neighborhoods in San Vicente, San Miguel, and San Salvador.
-They also were integrated into indigenous neighborhoods and villages in estates and royal lands, and later became the Ladino peoples.
+They also were integrated into indigenous neighborhoods and villages in estates and royal lands and later became the Ladino peoples.